-- 2.28 The SD Act establishes a rigorous reporting and inspection regime which allows the Ombudsman, the Attorney-General and the Parliament to scrutinise the exercise of powers under the SD Act. - 2.29 All LEAs using the SD Act are required to maintain records relating to the use of surveillance devices and the use of surveillance product.
-All LEAs must maintain a register of warrants recording details of all warrants and must provide a report on each warrant or authorisation issued under the SD Act to the Attorney-General.
+The SD Act establishes a rigorous reporting and inspection regime which allows the Ombudsman, the Attorney-General and the Parliament to scrutinise the exercise of powers under the SD Act.

+All law enforcement agencies using the SD Act are required to maintain records relating to the use of surveillance devices and the use of surveillance product.
+All law enforcement agencies must maintain a register of warrants recording details of all warrants and must provide a report on each warrant or authorisation issued under the SD Act to the Attorney-General.